 5.3.5.
 Type VI test (Verifying the average low ambient temperature carbon monoxide and hydrocarbon exhaust emissions after a cold start).

 5.3.5.1.
-This test shall not be applied to compression ignition vehicles.
+This test shall be carried out on all vehicles referred to in paragraph 1. except those having compression-ignition engines..

-However, for compression ignition vehicles when applying for type approval, manufacturers shall present to the Approval Authority information showing that the NOX after treatment device reaches a sufficiently high temperature for efficient operation within 400 seconds after a cold start at -7 °C as described in Type VI test.
+However, for compression ignition vehicles when applying for type approval, manufacturers shall present to the Approval Authority information showing that the NOX after treatment device reaches a sufficiently high temperature for efficient operation within 400 seconds after a cold start at -7 °C as described in the Type VI test.